-If you have a group you know, you can let them decide when they change the role of the leader by saying "now me", so the other dancers will re-organize and follow the new leader.
-In a more advanced group, the leader can change without saying anything, just assuming to lead the group in a silent way.
-Another option is to define from the beginning the dancer who wants to be the leader.
-It is helpful to give a time limit of 3 to 5 minutes, depending on how it works best for the group.
+f you have a group you know, you can let them decide when they change the role of the leader by saying "now me", so the other dancers will re-organize and follow the new leader.
+In a more advanced group, the leader can change without saying anything, just assuming to lead the group.
+Another option is to define from the beginning who wants to be the leader.
+It is helpful to give a time limit of 1 to 3 minutes, depending on how it works best for the group.